Anime is one of the best gifts Humanity has offered to Humanity. It's a fact, don't question it!

 12

-Barakamon is a 12-episode TV anime that originally aired in 2014.
+Barakamon is a delightful 12-episode anime series that first aired in 2014, quickly earning acclaim for its warmth and authenticity.

 DramaMusicRomance